Shorthand for "capacity" (not the stylish headgear

-- Being a vampire should will let you increase your skills beyond 100, but due to a bug you can't level up your skills if they hit 100 or higher from the vampirism given skill bonuses.
+- Being a vampire should let you increase your skills beyond 100, but due to a bug you can't level up your skills if they hit 100 or higher from the vampirism-given skill bonuses.

 - Use of console commands in Morrowind lets a player set the skill levels to whatever they want.
 Especially hilarious is the continent-spanning jumps that come with a 9000 Acrobatics score.